-There are numerous factors that can influence gross profit including product mix, customer mix, manufacturing costs, volume, sale discounts and charges for excess or obsolete inventory, to name a few.
+There are numerous factors that can influence gross profits including product mix, customer mix, manufacturing costs, volume, sale discounts and charges for excess or obsolete inventory, to name a few.
 Many of these factors influence or are interrelated with other factors.
 Therefore, it is difficult to precisely quantify the impact of each item individually.
-The Company includes in cost of sales all the costs related to the sale of products in accordance with generally accepted accounting principles.
-These costs include the following: raw materials (including produce and packaging), direct labor, overhead (including indirect labor, depreciation, and facility related costs) and shipping and shipping related costs.
-The following discussion surrounding gross profit includes management's best estimates of the reasons for the changes for the first quarter of fiscal year 2008 compared to the same period last year as outlined in the table above.
+The Company includes in cost of sales all the costs related to the sale of products in accordance with U.S. generally accepted accounting principles.
+These costs include the following: raw materials (including produce, seeds and packaging), direct labor, overhead (including indirect labor, depreciation, and facility related costs) and shipping and shipping related costs.
+The following discussion surrounding gross profits includes management's best estimates of the reasons for the changes for the three and six months ended November 25, 2007, compared to the same periods last year as outlined in the table above.